Christian G. Spesia

 - Negotiated Road Use Agreements with Township Highway Commissioners and resolved multi-million dollar claim for road damage.

-- Obtained zoning approval for a crude oil tank facility and barge depot.
+- Obtained zoning approval and negotiated a lease for a crude oil tank facility and barge depot.

 - Represented municipal entity in the negotiation of agreements to purchase water from the City of Chicago and worked on the acquisition of substantial right-of-way for the project.